MSc in Mathematics and Finance

 There are two components to the MSc programme: lecture courses, and the project.

-- Lecture courses: We offer nine courses and your choices must include the seven core courses, together with a selection from a range of elective courses.
+- Lecture courses: We offer ten courses and your choices must include the seven core courses, together with a selection from a range of elective courses.

 - The project: In addition, candidates must submit a satisfactory project thesis.
 The project is started during the summer term and is submitted in September.

 The mode of assessment varies from course to course.
 Most will be assessed by a 3 hour written examination in Week 1 of the term following the course.
-For some course, a component of assessed coursework, or a small project to be completed in a limited time, will be included.
+For some courses, a component of assessed coursework, or a small project to be completed in a limited time, will be included.
 Each lecturer will advise you early in the course what the examination arrangements will be.
-Previous examination papers are usually available.

 The following prizes are awarded annually: